 Can Lindy replace CPQ tools?

 No, Lindy isn’t a CPQ system.
-Instead, Lindy automates and manages operational handoffs and workflow gaps between your existing CPQ and Q2C solutions, making the entire revenue process smoother
+Instead, Lindy automates and manages operational handoffs and workflow gaps between your existing CPQ and Q2C solutions using AI, making the entire revenue process smoother.

 How does Q2C impact revenue recognition?

-Q2C systems ensure revenue is logged accurately and in the right period, aligning with accounting standards.
+Q2C impacts revenue recognition by logging it accurately and in the right period, aligning with accounting standards.

 What tools integrate CPQ with billing systems?